Thelymitra irregularis

-Thelymitra irregularis, usually known as Thelymitra × irregularis by Australian authorities, and commonly called the crested sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra irregularis, usually known as Thelymitra × irregularis by Australian authorities, and commonly called crested sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single tapering, dark green leaf and up to eight bright rose pink flowers with darker spots and an irregular yellow crest on top of the anther.
 It is a natural hybrid between T. ixioides and either T. carnea or T. rubra.

 Description

 Thelymitra irregularis is a tuberous, perennial herb with a single dark green, channelled, tapering linear leaf 100-200 mm long and 3-4 mm wide.
 Up to eight bright rose pink flowers with darker spots, 20-25 mm wide are arranged on a flowering stem 200-400 mm tall.
 There are one two bracts along the flowering stem.
 The sepals and petals are 7-10 mm long and the column is pink with a dark band near the top and 6-7 mm long.
 The lobe on the top of the anther has an irregular semi-circular yellow crest.
 The side lobes have pale golden yellow hair-like tufts on their ends.
 Flowering occurs from September to November.